 The Oregon School District will communicate school cancelations or delays in the following ways:

 - Campus Portal message alerts - alerts you receive are based on your selected preferences (click for instructions on updating your alert preferences)

 Practices for Making Up Inclement Weather Days

-There are three inclement weather days built into our school calendar, which will be treated as “traditional” snow days (no class on these days), if needed.
+There are three inclement weather days built into our K-12 grade school calendar, which will be treated as “traditional” snow days (no class on these days), if needed.
 If inclement weather can be predicted in advance, there will be a possibility of at-home learning options, which include Google classroom assignments for students in grades 7-12 and paper packets with activities for students in grades K-6.
-As always, the last day of school will be announced once the threat of inclement weather has passed in spring.
+As always, the last day of school will be announced once the likelihood of inclement weather has passed in spring.